 The SF Pro font it's a perfect typeface that is used in a variety of settings.
 However, there are many other sans serif typefaces that can be used as an alternative to SF Pro or Inter to spice-up your Figma designs.

-Figma Fonts: FAQ
+Figma Fonts: Frequently Asked Questions

 How to add fonts to Figma?